Flatwoods, Sandbagged By MonsterQuest

 Folks?
 You can quote me!

-I have no idea what that program was about!
-Why, apart from Joe Nickell who was decidedly true to form, I didn't even recognize who was involved in it!
+I have no idea what that TV program was even about!
+Why... apart from Joe Nickell who was decidedly true to form, I didn't even recognize who was involved in it!

 This is real irony, reader, given I was at Flatwoods for a week during the shooting—and I do mean "shooting"—of the MQ program.
 Moreover, I have an appropriate intimacy with all the principals shown on the Flatwoods segment and have better than a layman's understanding of just what occurred in and around Flatwoods that Indian summer night in 1952.